The following example uses a supplied MATLAB script (SimpleMidpoint.m), which is installed with Nexus 2 in the following default folder:

 - In the Matlab script field, enter or browse to the folder that contains the required MATLAB script (*.m).

-In the Script arguments field, if your script requires arguments, provide a comma-separated list of arguments to be used by the script, surrounding each argument for the subject and marker names with single quotes.
-The syntax is:
+- In the Input arguments field, if your script requires arguments, provide a comma-separated list of arguments to be used by the script, surrounding each argument with single quotes.
+In this example:

 The supplied examples show the required input and its format.